Showing posts with label Tally ho and have a wild dog if you will. Show all posts

 R. Linda:

-I don't know that I believe him, but recently Wolfie went to Scotland where some shooting of clay pigeons took place.
+I'm not sure I believe him, but recently Wolfie went to Scotland, where some shooting of clay pigeons took place.
 He told me it was at a friend's estate, where he stayed.
-His daughter who lives in on the grounds had wanted to see him.
-She likes to shoot clay pigeons and so a party was got up and out of the scenes of Downton Abbey they all hiked to a back lawn (one of many I assume) and there they had flasks of fine scotch whiskey and baskets of luxurious eats with a lot of good-hearted ribbing, followed by many laughs and of course the shooting of clay disks.
+His daughter, who lives on the grounds, had wanted to see him.
+She likes to shoot clay pigeons, and so a party was set up and out of the scenes of Downton Abbey, they all hiked to a back lawn (one of many, I assume).
+There, they had flasks of fine scotch whiskey and baskets of luxurious eats with a lot of good-hearted ribbing, followed by many laughs and, of course, the shooting of clay disks.

-The idea of a "hunt" came up by one lady in the party and at first it was treated as a jest but later it was taken seriously by the horsey set among them, and a walking hunt changed to a fox hunt since it is the season.
-There is a ban on hunting the real thing in Scotland I believe, so that is why they were going to do the old soaking of a rag in fox scent, move it about the countryside and then fool the dogs into thinking it's the real thing.
-Sporting I suppose but I commiserate with those dogs not to find anything in the thickets but an old rag that's been dragged across the country.
+The idea of a "hunt" was suggested by one lady at the party, and at first, it was treated as a jest.
+However, it was later taken seriously by the horsey set among them, and a walking hunt evolved into a fox hunt, as it was the season.
+There is a ban on hunting the real thing in Scotland, I believe, so that is why they were going to do the old soaking of a rag in fox scent, move it about the countryside and then fool the dogs into thinking it's the real thing.
+Sporting, I commiserate with those dogs not to find anything in the thickets but an old rag that's been dragged across the country.

-Another landowner was at the shoot and suggested a bit of a challenge: Half the riders would leave from his manor and the other half at the estate they were shooting on.
-Whoever found the faux fox first, would host a dinner for all the next day.
-His group was calling themselves the Saboteurs (hum, does that mean they were to sabotage the other group?), and the other was called the Scot's Alliance (which was odd considering a few of them were Irish).
+Another landowner was at the shoot and suggested a bit of a challenge: Half the riders would leave from his manor, and the other half from the estate they were shooting on.
+The person who found the faux fox first would host a dinner for all the next day.
+His group was calling themselves the Saboteurs (hum, does that mean they were to sabotage the other group?), and the other was called the Scots Alliance (which was odd considering a few of them were Irish).
 Now that's a politically charged name if there was one!
 I'd have gone beyond Scotland for a name and suggested Farage's Independents or Nigel's Irish Immigrants, but then that's me -- funny man.

-So the day came and Wolfie was in a wee bit of quandary as he had mahoganies (for the uninitiated, those are black riding boots with mahogany or brown tops), and so while most of him was dressed in a white shirt, black tie, black jacket, black helmet, black gloves, tan jodhpurs, and Stubben spurs, the boots were leading to a fashion faux pas among the horsey set.
-I asked him, did you run out and buy another pair?
-No, said he, he made do with his host's offer to borrow a pair of his blacks as they have the same size boot.
+So the day came, and Wolfie was in a wee bit of a quandary, as he had mahoganies (for the uninitiated, those are black riding boots with mahogany or brown tops).
+So, while most of him was dressed in a white shirt, black tie, black jacket, black helmet, black gloves, tan jodhpurs, and Stubben spurs, the boots led to a fashion faux pas among the horsey set.
+I asked him, Did you run out and buy another pair?
+No, he said, he made do with his host's offer to borrow a pair of his black boots, as they have the same size.
 OMG, I said, that was close!
-Yup can't have that, can we?
+Yup, can't have that, can we?
 Geez Marie!

-Bright and early, everyone dressed informally (excuse me I have to chuckle up me sleeve) they mount the 18 hand hunters and are being served from silver trays food and drink before they canter off after a phantom fox.
-The end of munch time is signalled by the arrival of the barking hounds who are all excited to get out there and lead the merry chase.
-What a bucolic scene eh?
+Bright and early, everyone dressed informally (excuse me, I have to chuckle to meself), they mount the 18-hand hunters and are served from silver trays, food and drink, before they canter off after a phantom fox.
+The end of munch time is signalled by the arrival of the barking hounds, who are all excited to get out there and lead the merry chase.
+What a bucolic scene, eh?
 I can see it all in one of Frank Bennett's paintings.
 That's because I be looking at one of those hanging on me wall.

 The rules are these (bet you didn't think fox hunting had rules):

-RULE 7 - Do not gallop down wet grassy hills or you may lose your life if your big horse takes a tumble on the wet turf with you head first over and well you can imagine the rest.
+RULE 7 - Do not gallop down wet grassy hills or you may lose your life if your big horse takes a tumble on the damp turf with your head first over, and well, you can imagine the rest.
 BUT DO keep to the edge of newly sown fields of young grass and hope the landowner doesn't catch you!
 Bird shot hurts.

 RULE 8 - If you should cause damage to a fence, gate or jump, you MUST report it to the Field Master and have your chequebook ready.